10 Facts About Flying That You Didn’t Know About

 Even rarer will be an emergency in which the crew doesn’t have enough time to brief you again on the doors and the evacuation procedures – but better safe than sorry.

 The reason why the crew expects you to know how to open those doors is that they will be opening their own doors (at least the two at the front and two at the back).
 It will be impossible for a crew member to open a door and then rush to the middle of the cabin.
 In fact, a flight attendant will be too busy evacuating his own door to worry too much about the over-wing exits.

 So the next time you are sitting by one of those emergency exists, do pay attention to the instructions, it might save you some precious seconds.

-At 30,000 feet you don’t have enough oxygen to breath and in a few seconds you can pass out and die.
-That’s the reason why the cabins are pressurised at a much lower altitude so you can breath normally.
+At 30,000 feet you don’t have enough oxygen to breathe and in a few seconds, you can pass out and die.
+That’s the reason why the cabins are pressurized at a much lower altitude so you can breathe normally.

 The cabin humidity is lower than in the Sahara Desert (around 25%).
 But the air is cleaned by filters and doesn’t really bring any problems to you as a passenger.
 In fact, new planes like the Boeing 787 has such powerful air filters that it can clean the air with an efficiency of 99.97%.